 Works value: Approx £1,500/m2

-With thanks to the Abriachan Forest Trust for their kind permission to erect this showcase building.
+With thanks to the Abriachan Forest Trust or their kind permission to erect this building.

 Studwork and Rafters: supplied by Tyeanatore in Abriachan, cut and milled within 2km of the site.

 Larch Cladding and Flooring: supplied by Cromartie Timber.